cawleyflower/testDocs/content/CumulusLinux/Monitoring_and_Troubleshooting/Single_User_Mode_-_Boot_Recovery.md

 for password recovery.
 To enter single user mode, follow the steps below.

-1. Boot the switch, as soon as you see the GRUB menu.
+1. Boot the switch as soon as you see the GRUB menu.

     ```